 - No evidence that non-work-related activities are better.

-- “Preferred” activites are more replenishing than “non-preferred” activities — even if those preferred activities are related to work.
+- “Preferred” activities are more replenishing than “non-preferred” activities — even if those preferred activities are related to work.

 - Frequent short breaks are more replenishing than fewer long breaks.